 To be clear, there are no good players in this space.
 Google (which owns YouTube) faced its own PR nightmare in 2018 when 20,000 Google workers walked off the job to protest the company’s massive payouts to executives accused of sexual harassment.
 Similarly to Facebook, YouTube has been accused of amplifying extremist and hateful content via their recommendation algorithm.

 The problem isn’t in the availability and efficacy of solutions to social media’s problems.
 In fact, the fix is astonishingly simple: cut third-parties out of private conversations.
-Yet, similarly to most corporations, social media giants are unwilling to sacrifice profit in the name of democracy and public health, so they are more than happy to pay fines that represent a fraction of their revenue the next time they are rightfully accused of spreading falsehoods or inciting genocide.
+Yet, similarly to most corporations, social media giants are unwilling to sacrifice profit in the name of democracy and public health, so they are more than willing to pay fines that represent a fraction of their revenue the next time they are rightfully accused of spreading falsehoods or inciting genocide.

 The core issue isn’t about ad policies, but about these companies’ ability to hide behind their algorithms and the nebulous concept of “free speech” every time their practices are questioned or exposed.
 While their public-facing messaging is about “connecting people,” their internal policies revolve around collecting ad revenue, diffusing accountability, and offering their services to the government and various industries.
 Therefore, those who support Facebook’s current business model and targeting abilities inevitably end up advocating for a flawed and immoral information ecosystem.